Criticyl/ShaderRenderer/README.md

 # Shader Renderer
 A simple program that renders shader programs using a compute shader.
+(With the help from TheCherno's video).

 ## Building the project